andreatchori/Fendee/README.md

-# AngularUIAuthentication
+# Oxyy

-Simple basic authentication app designed in Angular 10.
-App design is based on Login/Register Design designed by [Harnish Design](https://www.behance.net/gallery/105703027/Login-%28sign-in%29-and-Register-%28sign-up%29-Form-Page)
+Oxyy is a authentication KIT designed with Angular.
+App design is based on Login/Register.
+The UI has been design by [Harnish Design](https://www.behance.net/gallery/105703027/Login-%28sign-in%29-and-Register-%28sign-up%29-Form-Page)

 ## Development server